Emilia Dilke

-Emilia Francis Strong (2 September 1840, Ilfracombe, Devon – 23 October 1904), better known as Lady Dilke, was a British author, art historian, feminist and trade unionist.
+Emilia Francis Strong (2 September 1840, Ilfracombe, Devon – 23 October 1904), better known as Emilia, Lady Dilke, was a British author, art historian, feminist, suffragist and trade unionist.

-Biography
+Early life and family

-Emilia Francis Strong, the daughter of Henry and Emily Weedon Strong, was called by her middle name, with its masculine spelling, during her childhood and youth.
-She was raised in Iffley, near Oxford, and attended the South Kensington Art School in London in her late teens.
+Emilia Francis Strong was born in 1840.
+She was the daughter of East India Company officer Henry Strong and his wife Emily Strong (née Weedon).
+She was called by her middle name, with its masculine spelling, during her childhood and youth.
+Her middle name was in honour of her godfather.
+She was raised in Iffley, near Oxford, and was educated by governesses before attending the South Kensington Art School in London in her late teens.